This simple fall kitchen tour is all about little touches added for the season and leaving room for what’s really important.

 I wrote about my new found love for making sourdough bread in my last post.
 The amount of bread now being eaten in our house is almost embarrassing.
 I finally broke down a couple of months ago and got a proper bread board that has now taken up permanent residence on our kitchen counter.
 It was a little detail that I didn’t really think about much until my husband mentioned how homey it felt having it there.

-Now I don’t know how much attention your husband pays to the nuances in your home, but mine is pretty oblivious.
+Now I don’t know how much attention your husband pays to the nuances in your home, but mine doesn’t bring up a lot of home related things.
 So when he mentions that something feels “homey” I take note.
 It was a good reminder to me that the making of a home doesn’t require a lot of fancy things or overthinking, sometimes making your home feel homey can be as simple as…… adding a bread board.

 Decorate With What You Use